 In a nutshell – yes, they are.
-They have a formal and high-quality education, expertise, proven track record, interesting projects for the well-known global brands in all sectors of the economy.
+Polish software developers have a formal and high-quality education, expertise, proven track record, interesting projects for the well-known global brands in all sectors of the economy.
 They also are seasoned when it comes to cleaning up the code, rescuing entire projects.
 You should work with them to assure quality, and time-to-market guaranteed delivery.
 And that’s only a tip of the iceberg when it comes to outsourcing software projects.

 After the iron curtain fell in 1989, Poles were looking for their place on the map of Europe.
 Pretty quickly they had observed that its unique location (traditionally reserved for power struggles between foreign powers) makes for a quite substantial opportunity.
 That’s why Poland is not only a European powerhouse in TSL (Transport-Shipping-Logistics) industry but also a part of the plan for a new Chinese Silk Road.
 With the 3rd position in Europe in terms of cubic warehouse space (after Netherlands and Germany) and 5th in terms of total highway km, the country is ready and handling many critical business operations.

 The second and very well established Polish industry is custom software development.
-Understood as not only tailored software outsourcing but also the production of video games.
-Polish designers, project managers, and software engineers are broadly recognized in Europe and the world as specialists with technical background, ideas, pace and quality in management and delivery.
+Understood as not only tailored software outsourcing projects but also the production of video games.
+Polish designers, project managers, and Polish programmers are broadly recognized in Europe and the world as specialists with technical background, ideas, pace and quality in management and delivery.
 According to reports by the Association of Business Service Leaders (ABSL) (1), Poland has the most affordable labor cost in the European Union.

 Here are some reasons for it: